metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 # metal-api as an Alternative Configuration Source for the firewall-controller

 In the current situation, a firewall as provisioned by metal-stack is a fully immutable entity.
-Any modifications on the firewall like changing the firewall ruleset must be done _somehow_ by the user – the metal-api and hence the metal-stack is not aware of its current state.
+Any modifications on the firewall like changing the firewall ruleset must be done _somehow_ by the user – the metal-api and hence metal-stack is not aware of its current state.

 As part of our [integration with the Gardener project](https://docs.metal-stack.io/stable/overview/kubernetes/#Gardener) we offer a solution called the [firewall-controller](https://github.com/metal-stack/firewall-controller), which is part of our [firewall OS images](https://github.com/metal-stack/metal-images/blob/6318a624861b18a559a9d37299bca5f760eef524/firewall/Dockerfile#L57-L58) and addresses shortcomings of the firewall resource's immutability, which would otherwise be completely impractible to work with.
 The firewall-controller crashes infinitely if it is not properly configured through the userdata when using the firewall image of metal-stack.

-The firewall-controller approach is tightly coupled to the Gardener and it requires the administrator of the Gardener installation to pass a shoot and a seed kubeconfig through machine userdata when creating the firewall.
+The firewall-controller approach is tightly coupled to Gardener and it requires the administrator of the Gardener installation to pass a shoot and a seed kubeconfig through machine userdata when creating the firewall.
 How this userdata has to look like is not documented and is just part of another project called the [firewall-controller-manager](https://github.com/metal-stack/firewall-controller-manager), which task is to orchestrate rolling updates of firewall machines in a way that network traffic interruption is minimal when updating a firewall or applying a change to an immutable firewall configuration.

 In general, a firewall entity in metal-stack has similarities to the machine entity but it has a fundamental difference: A user gains ownership over a machine after provisioning.
 They can access it through SSH, modify it at will and this is completely wanted.
 For firewalls, however, we do not want a user to access the provisioned firewall as the firewall is a privileged part of the infrastructure with access to the underlay network.
 The underlay can not be tampered with at any given point in time by a user as it can destroy the entire network traffic flow inside a metal-stack partition.